Forms and Registration

 - Know the land ownership.

-- Obtain and carry the proper permit.
+- Obtain and carry the proper permit and complete the end of season report while harvesting.

 - Maintain required records, timely submit required reports, and pay fees.